Bay Area Housing Market

 - new construction units may come on market in 2021

-- high taxes and government freezes due to low tax revenue
+- higher taxes and government freezes due to low tax revenue

 Techsodus is adding to the pain by removing workers from the Bay Area and thus increasing apartment and condo inventories on the market for sale.